cyberbotics/webots-doc/blog/Webots-2018-b-release.md

 ---

+It's that time of year again!
-Today we're happy to announce the release of the all-new Webots 2018b, packed with some great new features.
+Today marks the release of the all-new Webots R2018b, packed with some great new features.
 As always, for a comprehensive list of changes please refer to the ChangeLog, found [here](https://www.cyberbotics.com/dvd/common/doc/webots/ChangeLog.html).

 ## WREN: Webots Renderer